16 New Twists on Old-Fashioned Dinner Recipes

-Did you grow up on meals like tuna noodle casserole and creamed chipped beef?
+Did you grow up on meals like meatloaf and all different kinds of casseroles?
 Vintage dishes like these don't tend to grace dinner tables much these days—they're not exactly healthy options—but sometimes, it's fun to look back at those classic dinner recipes.

 If you're looking for meals that are nostalgic but with a twist, look no further.
 These updates on old standards are just what your dinner rotation needs.